-Aim: Develop machine learning models for the performance of refrigerator and airconditioning system.
+Aim: The aim of this study is to develop machine learning models for the performance of refrigerator and air-conditioning system.

-Background: The Coefficient Of Performance (COP) of Refrigerator and Air-Conditioning (RAC) is a complex function of evaporative temperature and concentration of nano-particle in lubricants.
-In recent years, researchers focus on experimental study for improvement of COP.
-Further, few researchers applied simulation techniques such as fuzzy system, Artificial Neural Network (ANN), simulated annealing, etc. to the Vapour Compression Refrigeration (VCR) cycle.
-There is a scarcity of modeling research work for the performance of RAC system.
+Background: The Coefficient Of Performance (COP) of Refrigerator and Air-Conditioning (RAC) is a complex function of evaporative temperature and concentration of nanoparticles in lubricants.
+In recent years, researchers have focused on experimental studies for the improvement of COP.
+Further, few researchers have applied simulation techniques such as fuzzy system, Artificial Neural Network (ANN), simulated annealing, etc. to Vapour Compression Refrigeration (VCR) cycle.
+Though, there is a scarcity of modeling research work for the performance of RAC system.

 Objective: The study aims to develop the machine learning predictive models for the performance of refrigerator and air-conditioning system using experimental data.

 Methods: The experiment was performed on VCR system to determine COP.
 Three different concentrations of lubricants (added 0.5, 1.0 and 1.5g nano-TiO2 particle on 1 liter of Polyolester (POE) oil) were used.
 The experimentally calculated COP was used to train and test the machine learning models.
 Gaussian Process Regression (GPR) and Support Vector Regression (SVR) methods were applied to develop the models.